On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon

-However, there exists possibility to move these singularities away through special transformation upon the functions $f(r), g(r)$ (see \cite{Otchik-1985}).
-To this end, as a first step, let us introduce a new variable $ r = \sin \rho $, eqs. (\ref{10.12}) look simpler
+However, there exists possibility to move these singularities away through a special transformation of the functions $f(r), g(r)$ (see \cite{Otchik-1985}).
+To this end, as a first step, let us introduce a new variable $ r = \sin \rho $, eqs. (\ref{10.12}) looks simpler

 Summing and subtracting two last equations, we get

 Introducing two new functions